MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-platform.md

 ### Evaluate Ampere Altra Arm-based processors for Virtual Machines

-The Arm-based VMs represent a cost-effective and power-efficient option that does not compromise on the required performance.
+The Arm-based VMs represent a cost-effective and power-efficient option that doesn't compromise on the required performance.

 _Green Software Foundation alignment: [Energy efficiency](sustainability-design-principles.md#energy-efficiency)_